Famagusta: Under Byzantine rule

-Arab conquest
+Following the Arab conquest of Jerusalem

-Later, when Jerusalem was occupied by the Arabs, the Christian population fled to Famagusta, as a result of which the city became an important Christian center, but also one of the most important commercial centers in the eastern Mediterranean.
+Later, when Jerusalem was occupied by the Arabs, the Christian population fled to Famagusta, as a result of which the city became an important Christian centre, and one of the most important commercial centres in the eastern Mediterranean.

-Medieval Famagusta
+Lusignan, Genoese and Venetian Famagusta

 Palazzo del Provveditore (the Royal Palace) entrance, Famagusta.

 Church of Sts.
 Peter and Paul (1359) was converted into a mosque in 1571 and renamed as the Sinan Pasha Mosque.

 The turning point for Famagusta was 1192 with the onset of Lusignan rule.
 It was during this period that Famagusta developed as a fully-fledged town.
 It increased in importance to the Eastern Mediterranean due to its natural harbour and the walls that protected its inner town.
 Its population began to increase.
 This development accelerated in the 13th century as the town became a centre of commerce for both the East and West.
 An influx of Christian refugees fleeing the downfall of Acre (1291) in Palestine transformed it from a tiny village into one of the richest cities in Christendom.

 In 1372 the port was seized by Genoa and in 1489 by Venice.
-This commercial activity turned Famagusta into a place where merchants and ship owners led lives of luxury.
+This commercial activity turned Famagusta into a place where merchants and ship owners lived in luxury.
 By the mid-14th century, Famagusta was said to have the richest citizens in the world.
 The belief that people's wealth could be measured by the churches they built inspired these merchants to have churches built in varying styles.
 These churches, which still exist, were the reason Famagusta came to be known as "the district of churches".
-The development of the town focused on the social lives of the wealthy people and was centred upon the Lusignan palace, the cathedral, the Square and the harbour.
+The development of the town focused on the social lives of the wealthy people and was centred upon the Lusignan palace, the cathedral, the square and the harbour.